 Get the Recipe

 Pesto is, on the surface, a very simple sauce.
 It requires no cooking and has few ingredients.
-And yet, read just about any authoritative source on pesto and you're confronted with a laundry list of dos and don'ts.
+And yet, read just about any authoritative source on pesto, and you're confronted with a laundry list of dos and don'ts.

-The reason I can only eat so much is that pesto is, for all its simplicity, a pungent, in-your-face sauce.
+That’s because, for all its simplicity, pesto is a pungent sauce.
 Don't believe me?
-Just think of what's packed into it: heaps of fresh, aromatic basil (an assertive herb all by itself); raw garlic; aged cheeses; and rich nuts, plus a good glug of olive oil to hold it all together.
+Just think of what's packed into it: heaps of fresh, aromatic basil (an assertive herb all by itself); raw garlic; aged cheeses; and rich nuts, plus a good glug of spicy olive oil to hold it all together.
 There's nothing mild about it.
 I make this point for a reason: because it helps in understanding what the secrets are to a good pesto.

 Still, we want the best pesto, right?
 So how do we get there?
 Let's take a closer look.